kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_directories.md

+{% panel style="warning", title="Experimental" %}
+**Content in this chapter is experimental and will evolve based on user feedback.**

+Leave feedback on the conventions by creating an issue in the [kubectl](https://github.com/kubernetes/kubectl/issues) GitHub repository.

+Also provide feedback on new kubectl docs at the [survey](https://www.surveymonkey.com/r/JH35X82)
+{% endpanel %}

 {% panel style="info", title="TL;DR" %}
 - Use **directory hierarchy to structure Resource Config**
   - Separate directories for separate Environment and Cluster [Config Variants](../app_customization/bases_and_variants.md)